gdamdam/saitan/README.md

 ## Known Issues

-The tool for some website fails retrieving all the components like some external contents and embedded videos.
+* The tool for some website fails retrieving all the components like some external contents and embedded videos.
+* waybackmachine's _save page now_ does not work correctly when called in a script, but it saves only the main page not the resource.

 ## License (GPLv3)